Choosing the right provider to help get your freight across the U.S.-Mexico border can be a bit of a high-wire act.

 Within the Mexico carrier market, there are different types of trucking companies:

 Carriers who only drive within the country.
-Many of these will bring freight to and from the border, but stay in Mexico.
+These may transport freight to and from the border, but stay in Mexico.

 Also known as drayage carriers, who specialize in shuttling freight across the border, clearing customs and delivering the cleared shipment to terminals near the border.